The new Government electric car grant

 Driving a low-emission vehicle can dramatically reduce the amount of Vehicle Excise Duty (VED), commonly known as the road tax, you pay.
-Zero-emission vehicles are completely exempt.
+Zero-emission vehicles will be charged at the lowest rate of £10 for the first year.

 If your home has off-street parking, a wall-box can charge your electric vehicle faster than a standard 3-pin domestic plug.
 The Government offers a grant that supports the cost of the charger.
 The Electric Vehicle Homecharge Scheme supports up to 75% of the cost, capped at £350 including VAT, off the installation price.
 The electric vehicle home charge scheme grant is now only available to rental or leasehold properties.